Daniel-Dfg/PlagiaSight/README.md

     In the folder you just unzipped, simply run `PlagiaSight_Windows.bat` **in your terminal the first time** (cmd/Powershell on Windows).

-    In other words, you open your cmd/Powershell and type this :
+    In other words, you open your cmd/Powershell and type the full path towards the path :

     ```py
+    #should resemble something like this
     path\to\plagiasight_folder\PlagiaSight_Windows.bat
     ```
     Or just right-click on `PlagiaSight_Windows.bat` and click on "run in terminal".
 It can take up to 2-3 minutes for everything to be installed and for the app to start running the first time, depending on your internet connection.